juju/juju/tests/README.md

 to a package test) that will setup and run each individual test.

 To help break tests down, each test can have a number of subtests.
-Subtests are meant for indivdual units of work, without having to bootstrap a controller for every test.
-Each subtest will just `ensure` that it does have one, failure to find a suitable controller, it will create one for you.
+Subtests are meant for individual units of work, without having to bootstrap a controller for every test.
+Each subtest will just `ensure` that it does have one; failing to find a suitable controller, it will create one for you.

 ### Example of a test suite